Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Active-Sterile Neutrino Mixing Sensitivity

-As mentioned earlier, the recoil energy of nuclei decreases with increases of mass number of the detector.
-Hence, low threshold detectors, such as Ge and Si can perform nuclear recoil discrimination down to eV scale energy threshold.
-Such detectors will be more useful if we can observe the recoil energies as low as few 10s of eV.
-For CE$\nu$NS cross-section, as given in Eq.~\ref{eq:xsec}, the nuclear recoil energy $T$ is the relevant observable.
-For a given neutrino energy there is a limit to the maximum recoil energy.
-The cross-section is maximum for lower values of $T$, therefore, the total number of observed event rate sensitivity depends on the low-energy threshold for nuclear recoil $T_{min}$.
-The study has been performed to find out the impact of detector threshold on ASN mixing sensitivity.
-We have considered both Si and Ge detectors of mass 10 kg placed at 4m from Apsara-U reactor core.
-Figure ~\ref{fig:SenpDhruvaTh} shows the sensitivity in sin$^22\theta_{14}$ -- $\Delta m^2_{41}$ plane at 95 $\%$ C.L for different threshold energies.
-The sensitivity of the detector at lower $\Delta m^2_{41}$ is better at lower detector threshold.
+As previously discussed, the recoil energy of nuclei decreases as the mass number of the detector increases.
+Therefore, detectors with low thresholds, such as Ge and Si can perform nuclear recoil discrimination down to the eV scale energy threshold.
+Such detectors will be more useful if we can observe the recoil energies as low as a few tens of eV.
+In the context of CE$\nu$NS cross-section, as given in Eq.~\ref{eq:xsec}, the nuclear recoil energy $T$ serves as the relevant observable.
+For a given neutrino energy, there is a limit to the maximum recoil energy.
+The cross-section is maximum for lower values of $T$, therefore, the total number of observed event rate sensitivity dependent on the low-energy threshold for nuclear recoil $T_{min}$.
+A comprehensive study has been performed to assess the impact of detector threshold on ASN mixing sensitivity, considering both Si and Ge detectors with a mass of 10 kg placed at a distance of 4 m from U-Apsara reactor core.
+Figure ~\ref{fig:SenpDhruvaTh} shows the sensitivity in sin$^22\theta_{14}$ --$\Delta m^2_{41}$ plane at 95 $\%$ C.L for detector with different threshold energies.
+The sensitivity of the detector at lower $\Delta m^2_{41}$ is better at the lower detector threshold.
 However, for $\Delta m^2_{41} \geq 1.0~ eV^2$, the detector threshold has minimal impact on ASN mixing sensitivity.